 - neon, helium, methane, krypton and hydrogen in smaller proportions

 - water vapour in varying amounts

 What evidence is there that greenhouse gases affect the Earth’s temperature?

 It has been learned from ice core data from Antarctica and Greenland that, over the past 400,000 years at least, temperatures were warmer when there were more greenhouse gases in the atmosphere, and vice-versa.

 Is global warming the same as the greenhouse effect?

 The Earth goes through natural cycles of temperature increase and decrease due to changes in the Earth’s orbit called Milankovitch cycles.
-However, since 1860, the increase in global temperature by about 0.6°C is considered by the Intergovernmental Panel on Climate Change (IPCC) to result mainly from increased greenhouse gas concentrations.
-From 1750 to 2001, there was an increase of 31 percent carbon dioxide, 150% methane and 16% nitrous oxide concentration in the atmosphere.
+However, since 1880, the increase in global temperature by a little more than 1°C is considered by the Intergovernmental Panel on Climate Change (IPCC) to result mainly from increased greenhouse gas concentrations.
+From 1750 to 2019, there was an increase of 45% carbon dioxide, 150% methane and 15% nitrous oxide concentration in the atmosphere.
 This is due to an increase in the burning of fossil fuel, change in land use and agriculture, and decrease of carbon sinks such as forests through deforestation.